 **Do not schedule your presentation during regular clinic or class time.

-LET BRENDA MARTIN KNOW THE DAY/TIME OF YOUR PRESENTATION AT LEAST TWO WEEKS IN ADVANCE; she will attend this session or find a replacement to attend and supervise.
+LET Chandra Shoberg KNOW THE DAY/TIME OF YOUR PRESENTATION AT LEAST TWO WEEKS IN ADVANCE; she or another faculty member will attend this session or find a replacement to attend and supervise.
 YOU MAY NOT DO YOUR TRAINING OUTSIDE OF THE DULUTH-SUPERIOR AREA UNLESS APPROVED BY AN INSTRUCTOR (THIS WILL OCCUR ONLY IN EXTREME SITUATIONS).